binxio/ec2-volume-manager/README.md

 ```
 That is all.
 If you want to see it all in action, deploy the demo.

+Note that the instance should wait in the boot script, until all volumes have been attached before proceeding
+with the boot sequence.

 ## Deploy the demo
 In order to deploy the demo, type: